GiuMangiaracina/Thesis/README.md

 - for Windows users: execute 'start_win.cmd';
 - for Linux users:
-1. execute 'permission.sh' (needed to obtain the permissions to excute the files within the containers).
+1. execute 'permission.sh' (needed to obtain the permissions to excute the files within the containers);
 2. execute 'start.sh'.
 ## Usage (this command starts the system, and execute in parallel the computations.)
 In the program directory, rerun the following command: